suyuan32/simple-admin-vben-doc/src/guide/tutorial/Basic/2-settings.md

 ### Description

-After executing `yarn build` to build the project, the `_app.config.js` file will be automatically generated and inserted into `index.html`.
+After executing `pnpm build` to build the project, the `_app.config.js` file will be automatically generated and inserted into `index.html`.

 **Note: It will not be generated in the development environment.**